section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 1. We set up our development environment and created a React Native app.
 2. We create a Firebase project.
 3. We set up cloud storage for our Firebase project.
 4. We updated the cloud storage rules to be open for everyone.
-Keep in mind that you should never keep it open on a production environment.
+Keep in mind that you should never keep it open in a production environment.
 5. We built a simple UI for the app.
-6. We added the `react-native-image-picker` package to pick image/videos using the gallery and capture images/video using the camera.
+6. We added the `react-native-image-picker` package to pick images/videos using the gallery and capture images/video using the camera.
 7. We installed the Firebase cloud storage package.
 8. We created a cloud storage reference using the `ref` function.
-9. We uploaded our file to that location which was being pointed by the refernce we created.
+9. We uploaded our file to that location which was being pointed by the reference we created.
-10. We got the download URL from the refernce and added a button to open it in the phone's browser.
+10. We got the download URL from the reference and added a button to open it in the phone's browser.
-11. We added a event handler for the `state_changed` event during upload and used the `TaskSnapshot` object to get the upload progress.
+11. We added an event handler for the `state_changed` event during upload and used the `TaskSnapshot` object to get the upload progress.
 12. We added a button to pause/resume the upload.